fluent/fluentd-kubernetes-daemonset/README.md

 zookeeper gem doesn't work on Debian 10, so kafka image doesn't include zookeeper gem.

-### Windows k8s daemonset doesn't support in this repository
+### Windows k8s daemonset not supported in this repository

 Maintainers don't have k8s experience on Windows.
 Some users create k8s daemonset on Windows: